MarcoCerundolo/GitHub-portfolio/tweet_topic_classifier/README.md

 Raw Twitter data used in this project is not included in the repository due to property restrictions.

 However:
-- A small sample is provided in `data/raw/sample_tweets.csv` to illustrate the format.
-- The human-labeled test set (285 tweets) is included in `data/processed/sampled_tweets_by_topic.csv`.
+- A sample of 285 tweets which have been classified by the model and then human-labeled are included in `data/processed/sampled_tweets_by_topic.csv`.
 - If an input dataset is provided then all preprocessing and labeling steps are fully reproducible via the scripts in `src/`.

 Source: public API (prior to Musk ownership)